Organism Engineering Padawan (1-year paid internship)

 Our team of organism engineers (OEs) is the core of Ginkgo’s strain engineering platform.
 We believe biology is a unique engineering substrate that comes pre-loaded with startlingly brilliant code we didn't write.
 Enabled by our high-throughput foundry, we study and design the most efficient way to create a new organism using the most advanced molecular biology techniques.
 We also employ various -omics technology for understanding, troubleshooting, and debottlenecking our designed systems.

 We are looking for highly talented and motivated recent graduates to join our development processes, including strain design, DNA/strain construction, evaluation of strain performance, and pathway optimization and troubleshooting.
 Above all, we’re looking for applicants with an enthusiasm for learning.

 - Assisting OEs with routine bench work tasks, such as molecular cloning, genome engineering etc.

 - Communicating and interacting with other teams, i.e. interacting with the Build team to use our high-throughput pipeline and automated processes, etc.

 - Leading certain projects assigned by OEs according to your experience.

 - BS or MS in biochemistry, metabolic engineering, molecular biology, or related fields

 - Experience with high-throughput molecular cloning, assay development, or protein engineering preferred

 - Familiarity with DNA/RNA design software or programming for simple bioinformatic applications preferred

-To learn more about Ginkgo, check us out on Wired and BuzzFeed:
+To learn more about Ginkgo, check out some recent press: